asahi417/tner/README.md

 You can specify model to deploy by an environment variable `NER_MODEL`, which is set as `asahi417/tner-xlm-roberta-large-ontonotes5` as a defalt.
 `NER_MODEL` can be either path to your local model checkpoint directory or model name on transformers model hub.

-***Acknowledgement*** The App interface is heavily inspired by [Multiple-Choice-Question-Generation-T5-and-Text2Text](https://github.com/renatoviolin/Multiple-Choice-Question-Generation-T5-and-Text2Text).
+***Acknowledgement*** The App interface is heavily inspired by [this repository](https://github.com/renatoviolin/Multiple-Choice-Question-Generation-T5-and-Text2Text).

 ## Model Finetuning